 I thought we could do better.
 So for the new skin, I began developing a simple project management plugin solution.
 It wasn't anything fancy, just create a project, add a narrative, add documents, options to control the project and project stages (and a bit more).
 There wasn't any other project management system that could do things the way we wanted.
 Over time, this had me diving into how WordPress worked, which had me wondering if I could build something similar for my own website.

 My site started out as pure PHP.
-Which was great because it meant it didn’t rely on too many other frameworks.
-But, WordPress does make getting things going easier, quicker, and there are lots of plugins and free open source stuff available for it to expand on.
-So, for those not wanting to manage a completely coded site, or who don’t know how to, WordPress is a pretty good starting place.
-So I installed WordPress so I didn't have to do everything by code.
+Which was great because it meant it didn't rely on too many other frameworks.
+But, WordPress does make getting things going easier, quicker, and there are lots of plugins and free open source stuff available to expand on with.
+So, for those not wanting to manage a completely coded site, or who don't know how to, WordPress is a pretty good starting place.
+I installed WordPress so I didn't have to do everything by code.

 My website didn't need a complete project management system, but I needed some way of managing a portfolio of projects.
 I had become quite familiar with WordPress by this point, and decided to build my own plugin.
 And here is where my WordPress theme, and customised plugins, were born from.